scottwoodall/scottwoodall.github.com/_posts/2010-12-23-use-screen-to-install-software-or-apply-patches-remotely.md

-Date: 2010-12-23
+---
+layout: post
-Title: Using screen to install software or apply patches remotely
+title: Using screen to install software or apply patches remotely
+---

 Having to install software or apply patches from home is convenient, saving you from driving into the office.
 It does come with a bit of extra risk in